 A key element of the EU's energy supply strategy has been to shift to a greater use of natural gas.
 Europe as a whole is a major importer of natural gas.
-Russia is Europe's most important natural gas supplier, accounting for 36% of Europe's natural gas imports.
+Although second to Norway as a supplier to Europe, Russia remains one of Europe's most important natural gas suppliers.
 Europe's natural gas consumption is projected to grow while its own domestic natural gas production continues to decline.
 If trends continue as projected, Europe's dependence on Russia as a supplier is likely to grow.
-And, while it could be in Europe's interest to explore alternative sources for its natural gas needs, it is uncertain whether Europe as a whole can, or is willing to, replace a significant level of imports of Russian natural gas.
+And, while it could be in Europe's interest to explore alternative sources for its natural gas needs, it is uncertain whether Europe as a whole can, or is willing to, replace a significant level of imports from Russia.
 Some European countries that feel vulnerable to potential Russian energy supply manipulation may work harder to achieve diversification than others.